builderwarrior/EmoTrack/README.md

 ## Features

 - **Facial Emotion Detection:** Real-time emotion recognition from webcam or images.
-- **Text Emotion Detection:** Analyze and classify emotions from user-provided text.
+- **Text Emotion Detection:** Analyze and classify emotions from user-provided text (English and Tamil).
 - **Modern Frontend:** Built with React for a responsive user experience.
 - **RESTful Backend:** Flask API for model inference and orchestration.